 For the purposes of this notice personal data or data may include both personal data, such as your name, address, date of birth and claims history and “special” categories of data such as information about offences, criminal or motoring convictions and medical conditions.

 We are committed to ensuring that your privacy is protected.
 Should We hold or use your personal data, you can be assured that it will only be used in accordance with this privacy notice.
 You must have received the consent of any third party named on your insurance policy to provide their personal data to Us and you should show this notice to them.
 This policy should be read in conjunction with the Terms of Business that relates to your insurance policy with Us.
-Vantage may change this policy from time to time, however We are not obliged to give notice of the changes so you should check our websites or contact Us to ensure you are referring to the latest version.
+Kingfisher may change this policy from time to time, however We are not obliged to give notice of the changes so you should check our websites or contact Us to ensure you are referring to the latest version.

-Vantage may obtain your personal data from a variety of sources.
+Kingfisher may obtain your personal data from a variety of sources.
 We may obtain it from you directly, your family members, representatives acting on your behalf or other parties named on the insurance policy.
 We may also receive data from introducers you have authorised to act on your behalf, other insurers or insurance brokers you have dealt with in the past, for example if We request them to provide Us with proof of your no claims bonus entitlement.

 We may also obtain information available within the public domain for example news articles, court proceedings and public posts on social media.